joostkremers/criticmarkup-emacs/README.md

 The commands to delete or substitute text operate on the region.
 The command to insert a comment can be used with an active region, in which case the text in the region will be highlighted.
 It can also be used inside an existing markup to add a comment to it.
 If it is used anywhere else, it just adds a lone comment.
 The commands for inserting and substituting text and for inserting a comment all put point at the correct position, so you can start typing right away.

+The commands for adding and deleting text combine additions/deletions that are adjacent: if you make a new addition next to an existing one, the cursor is simply moved into the addition tag.
+Similarly, if you delete text adjacent to an existing deletion, the deleted text is moved into the tag.

 Note: the [CriticMarkup spec](http://criticmarkup.com/spec.php) says you should avoid putting newlines in CriticMarkup tags and you should always wrap Markdown tags completely.
 These are wise precautions for `cm-mode` as well.

 ## Follow changes mode ##